The Business of Craft Brewing

 The four certificate courses are: Basic Business for Craft Beverages, Craft Beverage Business Management, Strategic Craft Beverage Marketing, and Finance and Accounting for the Craft Brewery.
 See the 2013-14 Course Schedule for more information and to register.
 You must take the first two courses in order.

-In addition to the four online courses, we are offering an optional Craft Beverage Immersion Weekend in Portland, Oregon (aka Beervana, Beer City USA, Beertopia, you get the point).
+In addition to the four online courses, we are offering an optional Craft Beverage Immersion Excursion in Portland, Oregon (aka Beervana, Beer City USA, Beertopia, you get the point).

 Local breweries/distilleries/suppliers participating in this program include Rogue, Widmer, Migration Brewing, Hopworks Urban Brewery, Captured by Porches, Bull Run Distilling, Great Western Malting, JV Northwest, Reverend Nat's Hard Cider, the Ale Apothecary, Country Malt Group, Craft Canning and Bottling, Hophouse, and many others!